Jean-Auguste-Dominique Ingres: Rome and the French Academy (1806–1814)

 During his time in Rome he also painted numerous portraits: Madame Duvaucey (1807), François-Marius Granet (1807), Joseph-Antoine Moltedo (1810), Madame Panckoucke (1811), and Charles-Joseph-Laurent Cordier (1811).
 In 1812 he painted one of his few portraits of an older woman, Comtesse de Tournon, mother of the prefect of Rome.
 In 1810 Ingres's pension at the Villa Medici ended, but he decided to stay in Rome and seek patronage from the French occupation government.

 In 1811 Ingres completed his final student exercise, the immense Jupiter and Thetis, a scene from the Iliad of Homer: the goddess of the Sea, Thetis, pleads with Zeus to act in favor of her son Achilles.
 The face of the water nymph Salmacis he had drawn years earlier reappeared as Thetis.
 Ingres wrote with enthusiasm that he had been planning to paint this subject since 1806, and he intended to "deploy all of the luxury of art in its beauty".
 However, once again, the critics were hostile, finding fault with the exaggerated proportions of the figures and the painting's flat, airless quality.

 Although facing uncertain prospects, in 1813 Ingres married a young woman, Madeleine Chapelle, recommended to him by her friends in Rome.
 After a courtship carried out through correspondence, he proposed without having met her, and she accepted.
-Their marriage was happy; Madame Ingres's faith was unwavering.
-He continued to suffer disparaging reviews, as Don Pedro of Toledo Kissing Henry IV's Sword, Raphael and the Fornarina (Fogg Art Museum, Harvard University), several portraits, and the Interior of the Sistine Chapel met with generally hostile critical response at the Paris Salon of 1814.
+Their marriage was happy, and Madame Ingres's faith in her husband was unwavering.
+After a difficult childbirth in 1815 resulted in a stillborn baby, the couple remained childless.
+Ingres continued to suffer disparaging reviews, as Don Pedro of Toledo Kissing Henry IV's Sword, Raphael and the Fornarina (Fogg Art Museum, Harvard University), several portraits, and the Interior of the Sistine Chapel met with generally hostile critical response at the Paris Salon of 1814.